top of page

 Product Development

-I create products through study, research and careful development, resulting in breathable, refined pieces made from certified Brazilian fabrics.
-In a world driven by haste and excess, I choose to work with depth, responsibility and a genuine commitment to the environment and the people it sustains.
-I view slow fashion as an ethical stance that values the time ideas need to mature, the skill of craftsmanship and respect for both materials and makers.
-I design capsule wardrobes in which each piece complements the next, guided by intelligent textiles, timeless silhouettes and choices that remain meaningful across seasons.
+She regards slow fashion as an ethical stance, valuing the time ideas need to mature, the skill of craftsmanship, and respect for both materials and makers.
+Her design philosophy focuses on capsule wardrobes, where each piece complements the next, guided by intelligent textiles, timeless silhouettes, and choices that remain meaningful across seasons.

 WhatsApp Image 2025-11-30 at 16.57.24 (2).jpeg